GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 ### 5.3.2.
 Frontend

-The frontend of the feedback system is designed to collect user input on their ride experience, process the data, and send it to the backend for further analysis.
+The frontend of the feedback system is responsible for gathering user input regarding their ride experience.
+It processes this data and transmits it to the backend for further analysis.
+The web application interface is displayed in \autoref{fig:frontend}.

 #### Components and Features